 Expertise for the expansion of renewable energies in Senegal

-ENERGY FUTURE WEST AFRICA”We only have this one world
+ENERGY FUTURE WEST AFRICA”We have only one Earth, and in it, our future together.

 INTERNATIONAL COLLABORATION